Research shows that engaging children in high-quality learning experiences benefits all children and their families.

 These can improve a child’s learning and development outcomes, emotional wellbeing, their longer-term educational and social outcomes and life experience.
 It is vital that children receive these benefits when they are emotionally and socially ready for the experience.

-The Federal and State Governments provide kindergarten funding to subsidise 15 hours of kindergarten for each child, in the year before school.
+The Victorian government provides kindergarten funding for 15 hours of kindergarten for each child, in the year before school.

 All of our Y Kinders offer free 3 and 4 year old kindergarten programs.

 A second year of 4 year old kindergarten is available for children who meet the eligibility criteria and are deemed to have a developmental delay in at least two areas.
 It is important to note that the majority of children are only eligible for ONE year of funded 4 year old kindergarten.